 Any student pursuing a degree in Theological & Ministerial Studies needs to check out Providence College.
 Providence College theological & ministerial studies majors receive 14.8% more than the typical theology graduate.
 Located in Providence, Rhode Island, this school is a very good choice for students who enjoy the exhilaration of a popular city.

-There is a graduate program obtainable for those who are intrigued.
 Azusa Pacific features a high performing men's basketball team.
+Azusa Pacific's 11:1 student-to-faculty ratio is one of the top in the United States.
 Obtain all the essential details on Azusa Pacific by viewing their scorecard.